ardagnir/vizardry/README.md

 ##Notes
 - Vizardry banishes plugins by adding a tilde to the end of their directory name.
 This stops pathogen from reading them.
-If you want to remove packages completly, you must use the `Destruct` command.
+If you want to remove packages completly, you must use the `Vanish` command.
 - Vizardry finds the matching plugin with the highest star rating on github.
 This is usually, but not always, the one you want, so pay attention.
 Remember that you can use scry to find more results.
 - If you want to use submodules instead of cloning, see See [submodules](https://github.com/dbeniamine/vizardry#submodules) above